timescale/docs/tutorials/blockchain-query/blockchain-compress.md

 ## Taking advantage of query speedups

 Previously, compression was set up to be segmented by `block_id` column value.
 This means fetching data by filtering or grouping on that column will be more efficient.
-Ordering is also set to time descending so if you run queries which try to order data with that ordering, you should see performance benefits.
+Ordering is also set to time descending, so if you run queries which try to order data with that ordering, you should see performance benefits.

 For instance, if you run the query example from previous section:

 ```sql
 WITH recent_blocks AS (
  SELECT block_id FROM transactions